Apple Pay

 Mount the Apple Pay component

 Now that you have created a transaction, you can create and mount the Apple Pay component to display the Apple Pay button to your users.
 The Apple Pay component takes the transaction you created as a first argument and an options object with a process function that will be called with the encrypted payment method when the user completes the payment.
-The process function is an async function that takes the encrypted payment method as the first argument and an object with a fail function as the second argument.
+The process function is an asynchronous function that takes the encrypted payment method as the first argument and an object with a fail function as the second argument.
 The fail function can be called with an error message to display an error to the user.

 Availability